ForeverPhoenix21/Eye-Exercise/README.md

 ## Description:

-<p> The Eye-Exercise is a project with two eyes that follows your mouse movment.
+<p> The Eye-Exercise is a project with two eyes that follows your mouse movement.
 Created in JavaScript and CSS, this webpage is a dynamic experience.</p>

 ## Installation: